ShahinFi/stability-shield/README.md

 ---

-## Not Just a Limiter

-Stability Shield is not meant to be a simple speed, current, or torque clamp.
+## Safety Logic

+Stability Shield evaluates motor commands using SEBA-specific state information and a simplified safety model.

-For a balancing robot, blindly limiting a motor command can make the robot fall.
-A large command may be dangerous in one state but necessary for recovery in another.
+For a self-balancing robot, safety depends on state.
+The same motor command can be necessary for recovery in one moment and dangerous in another.

-The shield evaluates the robot's state, operating mode, and command context, not only the raw command value.

 Core signals may include: